Russian Helicopters: History

+In its annual Defense News TOP 100 ranking of defense industry companies worldwide, the industry publication Defense News placed Russian Helicopters in 24th place for 2012, noting the record growth rate of the Russian defense company, which rose from 39th place in the ranking for 2011.
+The rating analysis notes that during the reporting period, the Russian defense industry as a whole demonstrated impressive results, especially against the backdrop of declining military spending by the United States and several European countries.

+At the air show MAKS-2015, the company presented a mobile service center for servicing and routine repairs of civilian and military aircraft.
+That same year, the company delivered nine Ka-32A11BC helicopters to China for local public security departments and commercial companies.

 In 2016 the company delivered 189 aircraft to customers in 13 countries.
 In the same year, it ended a partnership with the Ukraine-based engine maker Motor Sich.

-In 2017 the Russian Direct Investment Fund (RDIF) formed a consortium comprising leading Middle Eastern funds and finalized a deal to acquire a minority stake in Russian Helicopters (part of the Rostec State Corporation).
+In 2017 the Russian Direct Investment Fund (RDIF) formed a consortium comprising leading Middle Eastern funds and finalized a deal to acquire a minority stake in Russian Helicopters (part of the Rostec).
 Russian Helicopters valuation was estimated at $2.35 billion.
 No details have been revealed about the identity of the Middle Eastern investors.

 The transaction consists of two stages.
 The first stage involves the sale of a 12% stake and an investment of $300 million, as well as an agreed-upon subsequent potential increase in investment to $600 million.
 The deal will increase the authorized capital of the holding company.
 This will accumulate a significant amount of funds within the company.
 These funds are necessary for the implementation of the company's strategy and business plan, including the development of new types of helicopters.
 In addition, these funds will help implement the investment program of the holding company, as well as finance possible M&A activities aimed at increasing the holding's value and finance capital programs.

 In 2018, the company's revenue in Russia amounted to 36 billion rubles.

+At the end of 2019, the company's share of the external market in the military helicopter segment amounted to 9.54% (the figure decreased by 2.66% from 2017), and in the civilian helicopter segment – 1.66% (the figure increased from 0.95% in 2017).